-The main end users of the AP are University of Toronto faculty, staff, and students, who will pay fees for pharmacy services, or receive care and services through financial support provided by research and innovation projects.
+The main end users of the AP are University of Toronto students, faculty and staff, who will pay fees for pharmacy services, or receive care and services through financial support provided by research and innovation projects.

 Seven types of AP service users have been identified (so far) as potential key end-users of the AP (Exhibit 3).